 \subsection{Basic energy identity}

-In this section, we derive the fundamental energy identity for the Maxwell--Higgs system in the Lorenz gauge \eqref{LG}.
+In this section, we derive the fundamental energy identity for the Maxwell-Higgs system in the Lorenz gauge \eqref{LG}.
 All computations are performed for smooth solutions $(A,\phi)$ of the gauge-fixed system satisfying the constraint equations stated in Section~\ref{subsec:initial-data}.
-The Maxwell--Higgs energy-momentum tensor associated to the Lagrangian \eqref{lagrangian} is given by
+The Maxwell-Higgs energy-momentum tensor associated to the Lagrangian \eqref{lagrangian} is given by

 This tensor is gauge invariant and depends only on $(F,\phi)$.
-For solutions of \eqref{eom1}--\eqref{eom2}, it satisfies the divergence identity
+For solutions of \eqref{eom1}-\eqref{eom2}, it satisfies the divergence identity

 Let $X$ be a vector field.
 We define the associated energy current

 Then

 where $\pi^{\mu\nu}(X)=\nabla^\mu X^\nu+\nabla^\nu X^\mu$ is the deformation tensor of $X$.
 Let $\mathcal{R}$ be a spacetime region bounded by spacelike and null hypersurfaces.
 Applying the divergence theorem to $J^X$ yields